fasttime/JScrewIt/readme.md

 One peculiarity of JScrewIt is the ability to generate JSFuck code that is customized for a particular set of JavaScript engines (web browsers or Node.js).
 This optimized code is shorter than generic JSFuck code but does not work everywhere.
-To make use of this optimization, you have to specify which *features* the decoder engine is expected to support.
+To make use of this optimization, we have to specify which *features* the decoder engine is expected to support.

 In order to understand how this works, let's consider the JavaScript functions `atob` and `btoa`.
 Not all browsers support these functions: without any further information, JScrewIt will assume that